top of page

 - No BBQ’s or open fires on any of our waters.

-- No more than 2 rods to be used per angler.
+- NO more than 2 rods to be used per angler.

 - Camping is NOT ALLOWED on any P.A.S. fishery.

-- All leftover bait to be taken home & not thrown in at the end of the day.
+- All leftover bait to be taken home & not thrown in at the end of the day

 Goose Green

-- Fish caught at Goose Green must be returned to the same lake from
+- Fish caught at Goose Green must be returned to the same lake from which they were caught.

-strictly prohibited unless authorised by an officer of the Society.
+- Access to the house bank of Heron Pond is strictly prohibited unless authorized by an officer of the Society.

-- Fishing at Goose Green is permitted from prepared & numbered pegs
+- Fishing at Goose Green is permitted from prepared & numbered pegs ONLY.
+Fishing from the dam/bank between Canada & Kingfisher Ponds is NOT permitted.

 - Braided lines are banned at our Goose Green complex.

-- No carp to be retained in keepnets, except in official matches or for the
+- No carp to be retained in keepnets, except in official matches or for the purposes of authorised fishery management.

-- No live or dead baiting for Perch at Goose Green
+- No live or dead baiting for Perch at Goose Green.

 - Only Barbless hooks may be used at Goose Green.